daniel-shuy/oauth2-keycloak-spring-boot-starter/README.md

 ### Configure `ServerHttpSecurity (Spring WebFlux)

 The `SecurityWebFilterChain`(s) will be created automatically.
-Create a `KeycloakReactiveWebSecurityConfigurerAdapter` to configure the `ServerHttpSecurity`.
+Create a `KeycloakServerHttpSecurityCustomizer` to configure the `ServerHttpSecurity`.

 Minimal example: